 Persian Omelet 4- 2 Please!

-When I first visited Iran, I knew less than little of Persian cuisine…“what is sabze pollow, kuku, juje, ghorme sabze, khoreste goje badamjan?”… I would often ask my husband so many questions, but I learned!
+When I first visited Iran, I knew less than little of Persian cuisine…“ what is sabze pollow, kuku, juje, ghorme sabze, khoreste goje badamjan?”… I would often ask my husband so many questions, but I learned!
 Al an/right now, you could say I moved up to a safe intermediate level in Persian cooking, unlike the language—that’s another story.
 Only after trying out some of the most basic and simple dishes that tested my pallet against new flavors, flavors I had to familiarize myself with if truly wanted know the ways of the Persian I married, did I improve.

 The Persian Omelet for me was a good place to start, one of the first things I learned to cook, years ago.
-Omelets in Iran are not like the fluffed up, super egg omelets with a little veggie surprise inside, like we are served at an I-hops in USA.
+Omelets in Iran are not like the fluffed up, super egg omelets with a little veggie surprise inside like we are served at an I-hops in the USA.
 Persian omelets are often made well scrambled, packed with rich flavors, tons of tomatoes, and other fresh veggies of your choice.
 Here is the style of omelet I often cook for guest and family.
 You can pretty much modify this recipe to suit your fancy.
 Here we go with Persian cooking 101!

-Persian Omelet for two please!
+Persian Omelet for two, please!

 1 cup of water